knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 * Users way: download the latest [TiMqWay.jar]

 ### Usage
-You need a running MQTT-Server at localhost right now.
+You need Java (7 or higher) and a running MQTT-Server at localhost right now.
 TiMqWay will for now only try to connect to localhost.
 (This will change in the future and you will be free to choose the server-location at startup)

 Then run
 ```sh